maxbarkouras/x64-asm-toolchain/README.md

-# MIPS-Toolchain
+# x64-ASM-Toolchain
-MIPS assembler and disassembler written in x64 assembly (yes its crazy)
+An assembler and disassembler written in x64 assembly for the MIPS ISA (yes its crazy)